UNICEF Goodwill Ambassador: History

 Danny Kaye was the first to hold the goodwill ambassador position, with the title of Ambassador-at-Large granted in 1954.
 Other celebrities have followed, acting as international, regional or national goodwill ambassadors, depending on their profile, interests, and desired level of responsibility.
 The goal of the program is to allow celebrities with a demonstrated interest in UNICEF issues to use their fame to draw attention to important issues.
 This may take the form of public appearances and talks, visits to troubled regions, which draw attention from the media, and use of their political access to advocate UNICEF causes.

 Public figures

-As one of the most necessary and popular programs of the United Nations, the use of famous and popular local and regional celebrities is a key element of the UNICEF goodwill ambassador programme.
-UNICEF does not pay for local advertising, but in all the areas where they exist are well-known for their work through the use of public figures that are both well-known and popular, naturally attract the news media.
+As one of the necessary programs of the United Nations, the use of local and regional celebrities is a key element of the UNICEF goodwill ambassador programme.
+UNICEF does not pay for local advertising, but their work through the use of public figures naturally attract the news media.

-Fame has some clear benefits in certain roles with UNICEF.
-Celebrities attract attention, so they are in a position to focus the world's eyes on the needs of children, both in their own countries and by visiting field projects and emergency programmes abroad.
-They can make direct representations to those with the power to effect change.
-They can use their talents and fame to fundraise and advocate for children and support UNICEF's mission to ensure every child's right to health, education, equality and protection.
+Ambassadors' fame can bring benefits to UNICEF.
+Celebrities attract attention to the needs of children, for example when visiting field projects and emergency programmes, and can boost the public profile of fundraising campaigns.
+Through their networks and access to senior stakeholders in positions of authority, they can make direct representations for UNICEF, supporting its mission to ensure every child's right to health, education, equality and protection.